 Candy wants a Roman Holiday

 It really isn't much of a surprise when I say that the storyline to "The Great Outdoors" is simple as we head to the semi-wilderness for a cabin holiday.
-The set up is obvious as brothers-in-law Chet and Roman don't get on especially as Roman and his creepy family are uninvited guests with the wealthy Roman belittling Chet at every opportunity possible.
-And whilst there is some minor depth to this come the final quarter the storyline which also sees Chet's eldest son Buck fall for a local girl is really only a vehicle for the comedy.
+The set up is obvious as brothers-in-law Chet and Roman don't get on especially as Roman and his creepy family are uninvited guests with the flashy Roman belittling Chet at every opportunity possible.
+And whilst there is some minor depth to this during the final quarter of the movie, which also sees Chet's eldest son Buck fall for a local girl, it is really only a vehicle for the comedy.

-Now whilst the humour is entertaining it also does feel quite routine with jokes which wouldn't feel out of place in a "National Lampoon's Vacation" movie.
-Being set in the semi-wilderness there is run ins with nature from garbage scurrying racoons to big bears which also provide the source for an obligatory scary movie.
-And then with this being a family vacation there is the paternal humour of Chet trying to bond with his children whilst being slightly embarrassing.
-And that is all before you get the comedy brought on by the rivalry between Roman and Holiday.
-Basically there is not a single gag which isn't expected and not a single gag which doesn't feel like it's been inspired by another movie, that isn't to say the humour doesn't work as there are plenty of laughs but it is of the safe and familiar variety.
+Now whilst the humour in "The Great Outdoors" is entertaining it also feels quite routine with jokes which wouldn't feel out of place in a "National Lampoon's Vacation" movie.
+Being set in the semi-wilderness there is run ins with nature from garbage scurrying racoons to big bears which also provide the source for an obligatory scare in the movie.
+And then with this being a family vacation there is the paternal humour of Chet trying to bond with his children whilst being the typical embarrassing dad.
+And that is all before you get the comedy brought on by the rivalry between Roman and Chet.
+Basically there is not a single gag which isn't expected and not a single gag which doesn't feel like it has been inspired by another movie, which isn't to say the humour doesn't work as there are plenty of laughs but it is of the safe and familiar variety.

-What this all boils down to is that "The Great Outdoors" is a fun movie and to be honest isn't a bad movie but it does end up average and all so obvious.
+What this all boils down to is that "The Great Outdoors" is a fun movie and to be honest isn't a bad movie but it does end up average and sadly obvious.
 You sort of expect more from a movie written by John Hughes and starring John Candy and Dan Aykroyd and as such there is that slight aspect of being disappointing whilst also being fun.
-But with it being similar in style to the "National Lampoon's Vacation" movies with similar jokes there is a good chance that if you enjoyed the antics of Chevy Chase you will enjoy this.